 A year or so ago, one of my grandma friends directed me to a blog post written by an ultra refined grandmother.
 Her manicured vintage English garden was the setting for a story book child's cottage - the place grandchildren frequented to practice becoming young ladies and men.
-Cousins, attired in Sunday best, peeked about coyly - ladies from beneath graciously adorned, brimmed sunhats; gentlemen from above crisp bow ties.
-The pretty primrose path they followed led to their destination - a place to sip tea from Peter Rabbit china cups, nibble tiny morsels and converse in hushed tones.
+Cousins, attired in Sunday best, peeked about coyly - ladies from beneath graciously adorned, brimmed sunhats - gentlemen from above crisp bow ties.
+They followed a pretty primrose path to their destination - a dainty cove for sipping tea from Peter Rabbit china cups, nibbling tiny morsels, and conversing in hushed tones.
 Regal Queen Grandmother beamed with rightful pride and took photographs galore.

 "There!" my friend declared.
 "You could so do that too!"

 Hmmm.
 I pictured us at that time.
 What if we had been invited for a visit?
 That enchanted dollhouse would have been immediately commandeered by the boys as a "police station," stuffed full of "bad guys" - Bree's dolls, handcuffed with jump ropes.
 She would be screaming her head off.
 Every flower around us would wilt in terror.
 Not one of our party would be caught dead wearing prissy heirloom pearl necklaces, ones "the regulars" wove about their slender necks.
 Not a chance.
 Ours would have been pressed into service as leashes for the "police dog."
 That lovely grandmother hostess, recoiling in horror, would spray us all with a hose, ordering us back to the barbarian quarters from which we emerged.
 Each fanciful curlicue on the ornate iron gate would shudder its disgust as it slammed firmly behind us.